hbc/NGS_Data_Analysis_Course/sessionVI/lessons/01_alignment.md

 #### Aligning reads with BWA-MEM

-Since we have our indexes created, we can get started with read alignment.
+Now that we have our indexes created, we can get started with read alignment.
 Change directories to the `data` folder:

 ```
 $ cd ~/ngs_course/var-calling/data